 If these tests show there are no imbalances then you are left with treating the symptoms.
 We offer a range of natural supplements that may be beneficial.
-We supply a 5-Hydroxytryptophan and Lithium Orotate combination.
+We supply a Depression Formula which contains 5-Hydroxytryptophan and Lithium Orotate in combination.
 Contact us to determine if it may be suitable for you.

 When seeking treatment for depression it would also be wise to consider the whole of the being and not just the physical aspect.
 When doing so, consider that depression may be the result of a lack of kidney energy and/or life force.
 Every time you give your power away to others, situations and or your ideals and beliefs in life, you energetically drain your kidney energy and life force which contributes towards developing depression.

 From an energetic understanding in the body, the type of behavior in a person most susceptible to suffering from low kidney energy is the ‘people pleaser’ — the YES person — the type of person who wants to please everyone else.

 Almost everyone does this to some degree, with some more so than others.
 Whenever you say yes to please another, when in fact you truly do not feel to do it, you are giving your power away and draining your kidney energy.

 Not only can you give your power away to others, but also to ideals and beliefs that society imposes on us from birth.
 Much could be written here about this, but to serve as an example the following is offered:

 Men give their power away by trying to be what they think society expects them to be, rather than being who they naturally are.
 Men are not being allowed to display any signs of vulnerability or fragility because that is “not how men are supposed to be”, when in fact men are naturally tender, gentle and sensitive beings.
 However we put on a tough mask to hide behind because that is what is expected of us.